 In the case of surgery, there are risks that need to be considered.
 Firstly, there are nerves close to the site of breaks, which have a very small risk of injury.
 This is rare and extreme care is undertaken to protect any nerves around the break.

 Secondly, when metal is inserted into the body there is always a risk of infection and as such antibiotics are given at the time of the surgery.
 The patient will need to take care of the wound afterwards to make sure it is not exposed to anything that could increase the risk of post-operative infection.
 Finally, the metal might become symptomatic or prominent and may require removal at a later date, but in most cases we tend to leave the metal in place.

 Finally, no matter how a fracture is treated, there is the risk of the development of secondary arthritis.
 Trying to reduce the fracture to an appropriate position reduces the risk of arthritis, but after any injury to a joint there is extra stress put through the soft tissues around the area which increases the risk.
 Reducing the alignment of the bones into the correct anatomical position reduces this risk, however there is still a long term risk of arthritis developing.
 This may require further treatment at a later time.

 At Glenelg Orthopaedics we have vast experience in limb fractures and we would be happy to provide advice and treatment for such.
-Read more about wrist conditions and treatments or phone us on 8376 9988 for advice about your specific condition.
+Read more about wrist conditions and treatments or contact us for advice about your specific condition.
 When it comes to wrist fractures and hand fractures you can rest knowing that at Glenelg Orthopaedics we will provide you with quality orthopaedic care.